 • Documented urban planning violations or illegal constructions in specific regions, which may detract from the positive experience of owning a house in Spain

-• High transaction costs, including property transfer tax and notary and estate agent fees, can significantly increase the overall purchase price.
+• High transaction costs, including property transfer tax and notary and estate agent fees, can significantly increase the overall price.

 • Possible currency devaluation, impacting the overall cost of the property and mortgage repayments